emailhippo/email-verify-api-docs/docs/reliability.rst

 Network traffic is optimized for fast, reliable global delivery using Cloudflare Argo.

-Service Level Agreement
+Service level agreement
 -----------------------
 Our :term:`API` has a stated :term:`SLA` that ensures that we provide you with more than 99.9% uptime for our services.

 Download our full `Service Level Agreement`_ for further infomation.

-Real Time Monitoring
+Real time monitoring
 ====================
 We use a third party service to monitor all of our endpoints for availability, function and response times.

-Live Uptime Report
+Live uptime report
 ------------------
 Report shows functional requests.
 Functional requests are queries containing real email addresses for validation.